dotnet/docs-maui/docs/ios/device-provisioning/manual-provisioning.md

 1. In the **Details** dialog, verify that the new profile appears in the **Provisioning Profiles** list.
 You may need to restart Visual Studio to refresh the list.
 1. In the **Details** dialog, click the **Download All Profiles** button.

-The new provisioning profile will then be available for use.
+The development provisioning profile will then be available for use.

 # [Visual Studio for Mac](#tab/vsmac)

 1. In Visual Studio for Mac, go to **Visual Studio > Preferences > Publishing > Apple Developer Account**.
 1. In the **Apple Developer Accounts** window, select a team and click the **View Details...** button.
-1. In the **Details** window, click **Create Certificate** and select **Apple Development** or **iOS Development**.
-A new signing identity will be created, and will sync with Apple, provided that you have the correct permissions.
+1. In the **Details** window, verify that the new profile appears in the **Provisioning Profiles** list.
+You may need to restart Visual Studio for Mac to refresh the list.
+1. In the **Details** dialog, click the **Download All Profiles** button.

-The new provisioning profile will then be available for use.
+The development provisioning profile will then be available for use.

 ---

 ## Enable manual provisioning

-After manually creating the provisioning profile, and installing it in Visual Studio, your .NET MAUI app project should be configured to use manual provisioning.
+After manually creating the development provisioning profile, and installing it in Visual Studio, your .NET MAUI app project should be configured to use manual provisioning.

 # [Visual Studio](#tab/vs)